Raaaaahil/basic-calculator/README.md

 ## How to Run the Program

 1. **Compile the Code**
-   Use this command in the terminal: gcc basic_calculator.c -o calculator -lm
+   Use this command in the terminal: gcc basic_calculator.c

 2. **Run the Program**
-Execute the program using: ./calculator
+   Execute the program using: ./calculator or ./a.exe or ./a.out

 ## Sample Output :